Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
 7. Enter a friendly name for the application, for example "WebApp-OpenIDConnect-DotNet", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322/`.
+8. For the sign-on URL, enter the redirect URI for the sample, which is by default `https://localhost:44353/signin-oidc`.
 9. For the App ID URI, enter `https://<your_tenant_name>/WebApp-OpenIDConnect-DotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.

 All done!
 Before moving on to the next step, you need to find the Client ID of your application.